- Home

 Session Dates:

-- Session 1, April 20:
+- Session 1, March 8:

 - Pillars of effective leadership

-- Session 3, May 4:
+- Session 3, March 29:

 - Navigating difficult behavior

-- Session 4, May 11:
+- Session 4, April 12:

 - A day in the life of summer camp!
 (Schedules, do’s and don’ts)

-Session Times: 2:40 – 3:15 p.m.
+- Session Times: 2:40 – 3:15 p.m.

-New this year to our counselor program is the opportunity to earn a certificate of accomplishment!
 In successful completion of the training, along with at least two weeks of participating as a Summer Day Camp Counselor, students will receive a Summer Camp Counselor Certificate as proof of their completion of the course.

 Summer@TCS is a great way to make new friends and connect with the younger students in our community.
 Broaden your experience and leadership skills!
-Rise to the challenge of being a Summer Day Camp Counselor!
+Rise to the challenge of being a Summer Camp Counselor!

 Fill out the form below if you are interested!